carabina/DUNotificationBanner/README.md

 # DUNotificationBanner
 A drop-in-solution to present banner notifications in any UIViewController.

-Use this pod to display in app notifications in real time it, the source of the notifications doesn't matter, it can be from API or from scehduled events, it just works!.
+Use this pod to display **multiple** in app notifications in real time it, the source of the notifications doesn't matter, it can be from API or from scehduled events, it just works!.

 This repository is maintained by the Duriana team at Duriana Internet.